mkst/sssv/README.md

 ## Layout

-The layout of the ROM is work-in-progress.
+The layout of the ROM has been mapped out in the [splat](sssv.us.yaml) configuration.
 Three sections of code have been identified along with a mix of compressed and non-compressed data.

 ### Main